 Tracking tags come in all kinds of shapes and sizes, giving you a number of options for different environments and use cases.
 For general purposes, it might not matter whether your Bluetooth LE tag is long, short, or anything else.
 However, for some, it will matter greatly.
 For example, some assets will be difficult to affix a tag to.
-Here, you may be able to use a Card Tag or other thin or specially-designed tag.
+Here, you may be able to use Smart Badges or other thin or specially-designed tag.
 Similarly, the external shell on Bluetooth tags can differ.
 While most are durable enough for the daily grind, they generally won’t be ready for very cold weather or physical stress.
 That’s what tags like the Tough Beacon are for.

 RFID and Bluetooth tag hardware differences include variations in to what degree they are:

 Then, there are sensors.
 Accelerometers, along with light, temperature, humidity, and other types of sensors are able to add more capabilities to your existing infrastructure and provide insights relevant to your use case.
 These enhancements can also add to the initial cost of your infrastructure but by leveraging these sensors to increase energy saving initiatives, they may also help your infrastructure last months or years longer.